 - More Expensive – Although new builds are usually more energy-efficient than older builds, they often sell at a higher premium so can cost more than comparable older houses.

 - Delays – If you’re waiting for your new house to be built, then you might experience delays which could affect the completion date.

 Tips for Buying a New Build House

 - Negotiate – If you are buying off the plan then you will have room to negotiate on the price.
-The earlier you show interest in the development, the more chance you have of successfully negotiating on the price of your new property.
+Hiring a solicitor for new build properties is essential as they can act on your behalf.
+The earlier you show interest in the development, the more chance you have of successfully negotiating on the price of your new build.